 4) Embalming – The twist is that Frankenstein is real, so the novels were based on his literal exploits.

 5) Food Wars! – Jim Carrey wanted to adapt Stephen Chow’s The God of Cookery with the latter directing him but it never happened for reasons which can only be learned by asking them, alas this other adaptation can be the next best thing for other people.
 Such a film would be more profitable than Bradley Cooper’s Burnt.

 6) Gantz – This could pick up nicely where the Saw series is flailing.
 It has the potential to be the next Cube.
 It’s popular enough that it kickstarted a franchise consisting of a computer game and two live-action films which were intended for Japanese audiences only.
 Games of Deaths would be a more accessible title for a Hollywood remake.

 7) Hell Teacher Nūbē – This would be ideal for people who enjoyed watching Todd and the Book of Pure Evil (a Canadian cult hit that was cancelled despite having the novel idea of a double-ended dildo which is shaped like a nunchaku).

 8) Liar Game – This could be marketed as a cross between Cruel Intentions and The Game (the 1997 Michael Douglas thriller).
 Pretty Young Liars has nothing on this classic.

-9) Real – This would be like what if One Tree Hill was a film (as originally intended) but with one of the protagonists being a paraplegic.
+9) Real – This would be like what if One Tree Hill was a film (as was originally intended) but with one of the protagonists being a paraplegic.